ginstrom/paladin-novel/chapters/13_healing-hands-troubled-heart.md

 "Hope," Silviana finished.
 "You gave them hope.
 And hope, properly nurtured, can be more powerful than any sword."

 Gond nodded slowly, beginning to understand.
 Each healing was more than just the mending of flesh—it was a statement, a promise, a beacon for others to follow.
 The divine power flowing through him wasn't just about individual miracles, but about building something larger.

-The thought should have daunted him, but instead it filled him with a strange sense of anticipation.
-Tomorrow would bring new challenges, new choices, new opportunities to channel the divine light in service of something greater than himself.